 As we move forward, three spotlight campaigns will take center stage.

-Through the Campion Foundation, we will continue to support a limited number of Wilderness grantees whose work is critical on key campaigns in regions of northwestern North America, and a limited number of Homelessness grantees whose work is critical to our long-term goal of ending all homelessness.
+Through the Campion Foundation, we will continue to support a limited number of Public Lands & Climate grantees whose work is critical on key campaigns in regions of northwestern North America, and a limited number of Homelessness grantees whose work is critical to our long-term goal of ending all homelessness.
 Our Capacity Building program will continue to provide support to our anchor wilderness and homelessness grantees to increase their resilience and build adaptive capacity, to lead organizations strengthening the nonprofit sector in Washington State, and to strengthening the advocacy culture in the nonprofit sector.

 We believe our more focused approach will speed the change we seek.
 We cannot let this moment pass us by.
 We must seize on the opportunities that will help us achieve our mission.
 Therefore, our refocused priorities will take effect immediately.